Using a walker with wheels can be a great help for those who need a little extra support or mobility assistance.

 - Wear shoes or slippers that have non-slip or rubber soles.
 Avoid wearing shoes that have leather soles or heels.

 - Frequently check the tips and wheels of the walker.
 Replace them if they become worn.
-You can get replacement wheels online or find replacement tips online or at drugs stores, pharmacies, or a medical supply store.
+You can get replacement wheels online or at drugs stores, pharmacies, or a medical supply store.

-- To keep your hands free, attach a basket or pouch (like a fanny pack) to your walker to hold small things you need to carry with you.
+- To keep your hands free, attach a basket or pouch (like a fanny pack) to the top of your walker or the sides of the walker to hold small items you need to carry with you.

 How Do You Walk Up And Down Stairs With A Walker With Wheels?